Seymour P. Lachman

-Seymour Paul Lachman (born December 12, 1933) is an American university professor, political historian, book author, and politician from New York.
+Seymour P. Lachman (December 12, 1933 – January 2, 2025) was an American academic, political historian, book author, and politician from New York.

-Life
+Background

-Seymour P. Lachman was born on December 12, 1933.
-He graduated B.A. in 1955, and M.A. in 1958, both in history from Brooklyn College; and Ph.D. in history from New York University in 1963.
+Lachman was born in the Bronx on December 12, 1933, to a Jewish family who immigrated from Poland.
+He grew up in Brooklyn, where he attended Thomas Jefferson High School and Brooklyn College, where he earned a Bachelor of Arts in 1955, and Master of Arts in 1958.
+He earned a Ph.D. in history from New York University in 1963.

+In 1961, Lachman married Susan Altman, with whom he had two children.
+He died at his Manhattan residence on January 2, 2025, at the age of 91.

+Career

 Lachman entered politics as a Democrat.
 He was a member of the New York City Board of Education from 1969 to 1974, and was President of the board from 1973 to 1974.
 He resigned from the board to spend more time teaching at City University of New York.

-Dr. Lachman was a Professor of History and Political Science at Kingsborough Community College of CUNY beginning in 1963, serving as Dean of the Mid-Brooklyn campus beginning in Fall 1965.
+Lachman was a Professor of History and Political Science at Kingsborough Community College of the City University of New York beginning in 1963, serving as Dean of the Mid-Brooklyn campus beginning in fall 1965.